Samurai Jack: Battle Through Time: Plot

-During the events of the series finale of the fifth season, Samurai Jack's love interest Ashi uses her abilities inherited by Aku, her father, to warp herself and Jack back to the latter's own time.
-However, Aku makes one final bid to stop Jack by shooting a laser through the time portal to divert him to a "timeless realm" without any past, present, or future, filled with locales and characters from Jack's past adventures.
+During the events of the series finale of the fifth season, Samurai Jack's love interest Ashi uses her abilities inherited by Aku, her demon father and Jack's archenemy responsible for his temporal displacement, to warp herself and Jack back to the latter's proper place in time.
+However, Aku makes one final bid to stop Jack by shooting a laser through the time portal to divert him to a "timeless realm" without any past or future, filled with locales and characters from Jack's past adventures.

-Jack first lands in the mines where he once helped dog archaeologists defend against Aku's beetle drones in his first major battle in the future.
+Jack first lands in the mines where he once helped dog archaeologists led by Sir Rothchild defend against Aku's beetle drones in his first major battle in the future.
 After defeating the beetle drone army again without their help, Jack ends up in a swamp infested with robot alligators: the site of his first battle alongside the Scotsman, whom he finds wearing a mind-controlling pendant bearing Aku's visage.
 After fighting and freeing the Scotsman and destroying the pendant, Jack is transported to the Castle of Boon, where he helped the Scotsman rescue his wife.
 Here, Aku personally informs Jack of the timeless realm, warning him that everything familiar may not be what it seems.
-Upon eliminating the Celtic demons there and rescuing the Scotsman's daughters, Jack travels up a mountain, fighting bounty hunters along the way, before battling a giant Binary Beetle at its summit, powered by an Aku pendant that Jack destroys.
+Upon eliminating Celtic demons and rescuing the Scotsman's daughters, including Flora, Jack travels up a mountain, fighting bounty hunters along the way, before battling a giant Binary Beetle at its summit, powered by an Aku pendant that Jack destroys.
 He is then whisked to the Cave of the Ancient, where he hears the voice of the Ancient King, a Viking warrior he once freed from being imprisoned in a rock body.
 Following an encounter with Demongo the Soul Collector, Jack discovers that the Ancient King is controlled by yet another Aku pendant and defeats him again to take and destroy the pendant, sending himself to a large cemetery full of dust zombies, where Aku once nearly killed him.
 Battling the zombies throughout the cemetery, Jack eventually faces down the witch hag he once encountered there, empowered by another Aku pendant that Jack destroys to be warped to Aku City.
 Traveling underground and aboveground, Jack fends off familiar foes, including the Imakandi hunters, and eventually crosses paths with Ezekiel and Josephine Clench, a bounty hunter couple whom he must battle again on a train out of the city.
 Defeating them and leaving them at the mercy of robot alligators, Jack recovers an Aku pendant from them and destroys it, unaware it is the last one.
 As more pendants are destroyed, the timeless realm weakens a little, and Jack catches glimpses of Ashi, Aku, and his way out.